 Traditionally, we mark special occasions with flowers, chocolates, gifts, or a fancy meal.
 StorySpot gives you the power to give a multimedia digital tribute, crafted by you, to that special person in your life.
 What better way to show your love and admiration than by telling their story - in words, pictures, video, and music?
 Make it extra meaningful by sharing it with other friends and family members or by making it a permanent digital tribute for future generations.

-Get started here, and with a few simple clicks craft an awesome digital tribute.
-Build it by yourself or invite others to work with you.
+Get started, and with a few simple clicks craft an awesome digital tribute.
+Build it independently or invite others to work with you.
 Using StorySpot, anyone can upload the elements that they believe best tell the story of their subject.
 Make it more powerful by gathering contributions from as many friends and family members as you like.

 Yes!
 You can share a story you’ve created and continue to add pictures, video, songs and whatever you like, whenever you like.

 Once you’ve completed your StorySpot, you can easily share it via a unique URL link, Facebook, Twitter, or LinkedIn.
 You choose who gets to see it.

 The person building and paying for the StorySpot is the curator and controls what is posted.
 The curator may designate co-creators whose content the curator approves.
 The curator can also designate a co-curator.